 The results of the most recent measurement can be obtained at any time by reading the corresponding data value, irrespective of whether the device is sleeping or measuring.

-There are also two ways of operating the BMP280.
+There are also two ways of operating the BME/P280.
 One is Continuous mode (called Normal mode in the data sheet) which repeatedly cycles between Measuring and Sleeping states.
 In this mode the device performs a set of measurements, then goes to sleep, then wakes up for another set of measurements, and so on.
 The number of individual measurements and the duration of the sleep part of the cycle can all be controlled through the configuration registers.

-If a single measurement is made, the 16 most significant bits in the value are populated, and the four least significant bits in the value readout are all zeros.
+In the BMP280, if a single measurement is made, the 16 most significant bits in the value are populated, and the four least significant bits in the value readout are all zeros.
 The number of measurements can be set to 1, 2, 4, 8 or 16 and as the number of measurements is increased, the number of bits populated with data increases, so that with 16 measurements all 20 bits are populated with measurement data.
 The data sheet refers to this process as oversampling.

 Each individual measurement takes about 2 milliseconds (typical value; maximum value is 2.3 ms).
 Add to this a fixed overhead of about 2 ms (usually a bit less) means that a measurement sequence, which can consist of from 1 to 32 individual measurements, can take from 4 ms up to 66 ms.